We want to help you find the right person

 OPERATIONS MANAGER

-Corinne has been with Social Work Scotland since April 2019 and manages the planning, organising, and strategising of the daily operations and routine of the organisation and the ever-expanding team.
-Before joining the organisation, Corinne graduated with an MSc in Gender History & Policy from the University of Glasgow and she brings her knowledge and expertise into the work we do and the projects we support.
+Corinne has been a part of the Social Work Scotland team since April 2019.
+In her role, she manages the planning, organising, and strategising of the daily operations and routine of the organisation and the ever-expanding team.
+Before joining the organisation, she worked in the charity sector and obtained her Master of Science degree in Gender History & Policy from the University of Glasgow.
+Corinne brings her knowledge and expertise into the work we undertake and the projects we support.

 Nicola Morrison

-Nicola joined the administration team at Social Work Scotland in May 2023 working closely alongside Corinne and Lauryn.
+Nicola joined Social Work Scotland in May 2023 as an Administration Assistant, recently moving the role of Administration and Operations Officer.
 She previously graduated from the University of Stirling with a degree in Sociology and Criminology.
 Nicola brings her knowledge of GIRFEC to the role, and in her free time enjoys baking and watching crime documentaries.

 Vivien Thomson